 One of the most important things I picked up is just how important it is to find a routine.
 Plants require consistency and sticking to a routine is the best way to give it to them.
 Finding a routine is one part training your plants but also requires discipline on your end.
 When you’re just getting started, you may want to set a recurring schedule reminder for watering.

 Getting ready for plants

 In addition to dedicating time to your plants – caring for plants requires a bit of a financial investment, too.
 If you want your plants to thrive, it’s important to invest in soil, fertilizer and the right tools to care for your plants.
 I promise you, the more involved you get, the more it pays off.

 Small apartment care

 I have a ton of friends who think because they live in a small apartment they can’t have plants – not true!
 All of my advice is coming from somebody in a small, urban apartment!
 In small apartments, you may not have as much space for storage and materials, but all you need is a small amount of space to store your plant supplies.
-We keep ours hidden away in a small bin, stashed on a bookshelf.
+I keep mine hidden away in a small bin, stashed on a bookshelf.
 As long as you’re able to give plants adequate light and care, plants make great additions to any apartment.

 Here’s a look at my plant care routine:

 Every day I open my blinds before leaving for work to ensure my plants get enough sun throughout the day.
 I have windows facing east and west, and my eastern facing windows get a ton of bright light throughout the day.
 We’ve made sure to place the plants that require more light by that window, and those who are ok with less light in the other.

 If you have a sad plant, one of the first and easiest things you can start to experiment with is your light!